Fenchel-Young Variational Learning: RELATION BETWEEN FY EXPRESSIONS, alpha - AND q -DIVERGENCES

-The term $L_{A^*_\rho}(\eta_p; q)$ is a divergence between distributions $p$ and $\tilde{q}$, which is different from the FY loss/divergence that we use in the main text between prior canonical parameters $\eta_p$ and variational mean parameters $q$ since the dual of the $\rho$-cumulant $A^*_\rho$ is different from the $\Omega$ that we use in the FY term.
-We discuss the difference below.

-\paragraph{Maximum Tsallis $\rho$-Entropy.} There are two relevant approaches to derive the same $\rho$-exponential family: maximize the $(2-\rho)$-entropy subject to linear expectation constraints, \textit{or} maximize the $\rho$-entropy subject to escort expectation constraints. \citet{amari2011geometry} follow the latter approach and are interested in cases where the two densities $q, p$ belong to the $\rho$-expfam that maximizes the Tsallis $\rho$-entropy subject to escort distribution constraints.
+\paragraph{Maximum Tsallis $\rho$-Entropy.} There are two alternative approaches to derive the same $\rho$-exponential family: Maximize the $(2-\rho)$-entropy subject to linear expectation constraints, or maximize the $\rho$-entropy subject to escort expectation constraints. \citet{amari2011geometry} follow the latter approach and are interested in characterizing the divergence between densities $q, p$ that belong to the $\rho$-expfam obtained by maximizing the Tsallis $\rho$-entropy subject to escort distribution constraints.
 In this paper, we focus on the $(2-\rho)$-exponential family of distributions that arises from the Tsallis $\rho$-MaxEnt principle subject to standard linear expectation constraints, following \citet{naudts2009q} and \citet{martins2022sparse}.
-These densities are the $\Omega_\rho$-regularized prediction maps $p(z; \eta) = \exp_{2-\rho} [\eta z - A_\rho(\eta)]$ (c.f. \citet[Def.
+These densities are the $\Omega_\rho$-regularized prediction maps $p(z; \eta) = \exp_{2-\rho} [\eta^\top z - A_\rho(\eta)]$ (\citep[Def.
 2]{martins2022sparse}).
-Overloading $\eta$ to denote both a function and canonical parameters, the scoring function is $\eta(z) = \eta z$.
-The FY loss in Eq. \eqref{eq:LOmega} above, induced by the negentropy $\Omega$ essentially compares two members of the $(2-\rho)$-exponential family: $L_\Omega(\eta; q) = \Omega_\rho (q) - \Omega_\rho(p(z; \eta)) - \eta^{\textnormal{T}}( \mathbb{E}_{p_\eta} [z] -\mathbb{E}_{q}[z])$ (c.f. \citet[Eq.
+Overloading $\eta$ to denote both a function and canonical parameters, the scoring function is $\eta(z) = \eta^\top z$.
+The FY expression in Eq. \eqref{eq:fyvi} above, induced by the negentropy $\Omega$ compares two members of the $(2-\rho)$-exponential family: $D_\Omega(\eta; q) = \Omega_\rho (q) - \Omega_\rho(p(z; \eta)) - \eta^{\top}( \mathbb{E}_{p_\eta} [z] -\mathbb{E}_{q}[z])$ (\citep[Eq.
 14]{martins2022sparse}).